Critical Equipment Maintenance: Assessment & Repair

 While this process can be time-consuming and expensive, it's worthwhile, especially for critical assets, as it guides your maintenance efforts to prevent future failures.

-While this process may sound long and tedious, investing in a tremendous heavy equipment fleet maintenance software such as Clue can help you manage and keep check of your assets.
+While this process may sound long and tedious, investing in tremendous heavy equipment fleet maintenance software such as Clue can help you manage and monitor your assets.

 Your company can ensure high-risk and critical assets stay in top shape by assessing them during preventive maintenance.
 Here are some methods to achieve that: